psx-spx/psx-spx.github.io/docs/konamisystem573.md

 ### Alternate analog I/O board (`GX700-PWB(K)`)

+Used by Kick &amp; Kick.
+Has several optocouplers, plus a DS2401 serial number chip and several unpopulated footprints.

 This board is currently undocumented.

-### Fishing controls board (`GE765-PWB(B)A`)
+### Fishing controller I/O board (`GE765-PWB(B)A`)

+Used by the Fisherman's Bait series.
+Uses an NEC uPD4701 mouse/trackball chip to track motion of the fishing reel's rotary encoders and contains PWM drivers for the feedback motors.
+Along with the analog I/O board, it is the only known board that does *not* have a DS2401.

 This board is currently undocumented.

 ### DDR Karaoke Mix I/O board (`GX921-PWB(B)`)

+Used by DDR Karaoke Mix 1 and 2.
+Similarly to the digital I/O board, this board features several optoisolated light outputs, an ARCnet PHY and a DS2401 serial number chip.
+It also has composite video inputs and outputs, a video encoder to convert the 573's native RGB output to composite and additional circuitry to superimpose it onto the video feed from an external karaoke machine.
+An onboard PC16552 UART is provided to communicate with the machine (the security cartridge also exposes SIO1).

 This board is currently undocumented.

-### Gun Mania I/O board (`PWB0000073070`, unconfirmed)
+### GunMania I/O board (`PWB0000073070`)

+Used by GunMania and GunMania Zone Plus.
+Contains an RGB to S-video converter which drives the cabinet's projector, several motor drivers, optoisolators, a PC16552 UART and a DS2401 serial number chip.
+A DB25 connector on the side of the board is used to interface to the resistive matrix used to detect bullet shots.

 This board is currently undocumented.

 ### Hypothetical debugging board

 There is no proof whatsoever of this board having ever existed, but the BIOS and some games attempt to access the hardware on it.
-In particular it seems to contain at least a Fujitsu MB89371 UART and a 7-segment display, although these might have actually been on two separate boards.
-The only game known to access the serial ports is Great Bishi Bashi Champ.
+It seems to contain at least a Fujitsu MB89371 UART and a 7-segment display, although these may have actually been on two separate boards (or built into a prototype board used by Konami during development).

 The MB89371 does not have a publicly available datasheet.